Our adaptive clothing guide & collection

 Tube access.

-Super soft fabric – feels gentle on the skin.
+Super-soft fabric that feels gentle on the skin.

 Dressing gown

-Belt attached at the side seam – for comfort of the wearer if seated or laying down.
+Belt attached at the side seam for the comfort of the wearer if seated or lying down.

 Extra-large pockets.